Tech

 Additional considerations when choosing an agency

-When selecting an outsourcing agency to build your product, consider three key factors:
+When selecting an outsourcing agency to build your product, also consider three key factors:

 1. Cultural fit and communication: Startups rely on tight feedback loops, and communication is key to making this work.
 Agencies that value open, frequent communication are better suited to collaborate effectively.
 It’s worth ensuring that the agency’s work culture aligns well with your startup’s energy and values.